Monitoring Nvidia GPU devices

 Pre-requirements

-If in your cluster not all nodes have GPU devices attached, label them similarly to
+If not all nodes in your cluster have GPU devices attached, label them similarly to:

-kubectl label nodes <gpu-node-name> hardware-type=NVIDIAGPU
+1kubectl label nodes <gpu-node-name> hardware-type=NVIDIAGPU

 Nvidia-SMI DaemonSet

-tool to collect metrics from the GPU devices.
+We use the nvidia-smi tool to collect metrics from GPU devices.
 You can find documentation for this tool at

 https://developer.nvidia.com/nvidia-system-management-interface.